PauSabatesC/.bashrc/README.md

-#.bashrc and .zshrc personal configs

-- For macOS power10k config see 'macos-power10k-with-neovim' branch
+macOS power10k config

+1. Go to https://opensource.com/article/20/8/iterm2-zsh in order to install oh my zsh and power10k.
+2. It will rewrite the .zshrc config so add the file in this branch at the end
+3. Done